edanuff/CassandraCompositeType/README.txt

 byte[] slice_start = composite("smith", "b\u0000");
 byte[] slice_end = composite("smith", "b\uFFFF");

-The composite type is encoded as a byte array consisting of each component part preceded by 1 byte to specify the component type, and then for variable length types such as ASCII strings, 2 bytes are used for the length of the string:
+The composite type is encoded as a byte array consisting of a prefix byte and a version byte followed by each component part.
+Each component part starts with 1 byte to specify the component type, and then for variable length types such as ASCII strings, 2 bytes are used for the length of the string:

 In the above example, the following byte array would be produced for the composite
 name:

-03 00 05 73 6d 69 74 68 03 00 03 62 6f 62 00 00 00 01 29 42 62 6c 2b
+ed 01 05 00 05 73 6d 69 74 68 05 00 03 62 6f 62 01 00 00 01 29 47 2f 24 e0